-Arrange three to four different types of cheeses on your board.
+Arrange three to four different types of cheeses on your charcuterie board.
 When selecting cheese, look for an interesting mix of flavors, textures, and colors with an assortment of hard sharp cheeses, soft creamy ones, and pungent blue cheeses.
 Next, add a selection of natural deli meats—maybe pepperoni, salami, and prosciutto.

 STEP 3: SPREAD IT

 Now is the time to add any dips or spreads: hummus, pimento cheese, ricotta cheese.
 I also like to add a couple of fresh, larger details to help anchor the platter.
 A large cluster of grapes, a bunch of radishes, and/or an artichoke does the trick.

 Add in plenty of fresh vegetables.
 Choose things that are seasonal and colorful and cut them into easy to pick-up bites.
 This is where I rarely have a plan and simply walk into the grocery or farmer’s market and just buy what is fresh and beautiful.
 Summer is when vegetables are in abundance so take advantage by grabbing things like carrots, cucumbers, tomatoes, peppers, beets, and radishes.
 Fill in with plenty of crackers and fresh bread.